mthvedt/qarth/README.md

                 "</body></html>")))))

 ; To kick off OAuth, redirect users to the :auth-url and Qarth handles the rest.
-; Here the :auth-url is "/login", the default Friend redirect.
+; Here the :auth-url is "/login", the default Friend landing page.
-; But it could also be a landing page.
 (def app
   (-> app
     (cemerick.friend/authenticate {:workflows [workflow] :auth-url "/login"